-Water sampling of the Berkeley Pit continued in 2021 using the semi-autonomous (drone) boat.
+Water sampling of the Berkeley Pit continued in 2022 using the semi-autonomous (drone) boat.
 Depth sampling and vertical profiling were conducted twice, in compliance with the requirements of the 2002 CD.
-Samples were collected from three depths during June and four depths during October sampling events.
+Samples were collected from four depths during August and November sampling events.
 In addition to collecting samples for inorganic analysis, a vertical profile throughout the upper portion (~0-600 ft) of the water was performed to measure in situ physical parameters.
 The physical parameters measured were: pH, specific conductance at 25°C (SC), temperature, oxidation reduction potential (reported as Eh), dissolved oxygen (DO), and turbidity.

 Water-quality samples were collected monthly from the HsB weir used for flow monitoring.
-This site is just upstream of the influent pond associated with the HsB water-treatment plant.
+This site is just upstream of the influent pond associated with the HsB watertreatment plant.
 MR implemented a number of infrastructure changes in the HsB as part of the Pilot Project.
 As a result of those changes, a new naming convention was derived, renaming this the Horseshoe Bend Capture System (HsB/CS).
-During 2021, HsB water was primarily treated in the water-treatment plant and then combined with mine process water.
-Treated water was then combined with other process waters in the YDTI.
+During 2022, HsB water was combined with other process waters in the Yankee Doodle Impoundment.
+A portion of the Yankee Doodle Impoundment return water is diverted to the Discharge Pilot Plant for treatment, before being discharged into Silver Bow Creek.
 These changes in water handling and treatment did not affect water sampling activities.
 Complete sample results for the Berkeley Pit and HsB/CS are available from the GWIC website at the following location:

-http://mbmggwic.mtech.edu/sqlserver/v11/data/dataProject.asp?project=MINEFLO-ACTIVE-ECBED&datatype=well&.
+http://mbmggwic.mtech.edu/sqlserver/v11/data/dataProject.asp?project=MINEFLO-ACTIVE- ECBED&datatype=well&.